pallets/werkzeug/docs/quickstart.rst

 Header Parsing
 ==============

 There is more.
-Werkzeug provides convenient access to often used HTTP headers and other request data.
+Werkzeug often provides convenient access to use HTTP headers and other request data.

 Let's create a request object with all the data a typical web browser transmits